 Why is Fascia Important?

-Not only does fascia add a nice outline around the edge of your house, it also blocks moisture from getting into your home.
-Most importantly, it provides a place for your houses gutters to be attached to.
-Without a fascia, you will have serious water problem during rainy days and throughout the winter months.
+Not only does fascia add a nice outline around the edge of your house, but it also blocks moisture from getting into your home.
+Most importantly, it provides a place for your house’s gutters to be attached to.
+Without a fascia, you will have serious water problems during rainy days and throughout the winter months.

 Look for Damage to Your Soffit and Fascia